Even if you’ve been living under a rock, you must have heard at least some of the noise surrounding people born between 1997 and 2012, aka Gen Z.

 Namely, 45% of hiring managers surveyed by Resume Genius claim that working with Gen Z is challenging to such an extent that they plan on hiring more Millennials.

 The survey doesn’t go into the reasons behind such sentiments.
-However, perhaps something could be ascribed to the “they know what got us here won’t get us where we need to go” viewpoint Marcie Merriman, the Managing Director of EY, attributes to Gen Z in the most recent EY Gen Z Segmentation Study.
+However, perhaps something could be ascribed to the “they know what got us here won’t get us where we need to go” viewpoint that Marcie Merriman, the managing director of EY, attributes to Gen Z in the most recent EY Gen Z Segmentation Study.

-Being born into an uncertain environment and seeing how such conditions shaped the society we’re living and working in today, Gen Zers are much more likely to question the existing establishments and expect change.
+Being born into an uncertain environment and seeing how such conditions shaped the workplace trends and society we’re living and working in today, Gen Zers are much more likely to question the existing establishments and expect change.

 With their higher-ups having been trained to manage generations with sharply different expectations — it’s only natural that they’d find working with Gen Z challenging.